 A professor may require a student who processes changes during the drop/add period to show a printed copy of the class schedule from Hokie SPA before being admitted to the class.
 The names of students who have properly added the course immediately appear on the instructor's class listing available via Hokie SPA.
 Faculty should not add (register) students in Canvas (Learning Management System).
-Students who are properly registered will automatically be added to the learning management system on a daily basis during theadd period.
+Students who are properly registered will automatically be added to the learning management system daily during the add period.